 The Applicant has sought the necessary variation to Standard 1.5.2 to include food derived from cotton line GHB119 prior to any decision to commercialise the line.

-The Application is being assessed under a General Procedure.
+The Application was assessed as a General Procedure.

 2. Current Standard

 2.1 Background